AdamCraven/Capture/README.md

 Will link an element with it's view controller.

-As it's just a JavaScript object, this works too.;
+As it's just a JavaScript object, this works too;

 	function PictureViewController = function(){
 		this.init = function() {};